Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Preliminaries

 \subsection{Conflict Based Search (CBS)}

 CBS is a centralized, complete, and optimal multi-agent path finding algorithm that relies on collaborative conflict resolution to efficiently generate conflict-free paths for multiple agents simultaneously \cite{sharon2015conflict}.
 In particular, CBS uses a low-level path planner (for example $A^*$ \cite{duchovn2014path}) to plan single-robot plans.
 It then checks those generated plans for vertex or edge conflicts (i.e.\ robots occupying same locations at the same time, or traversing the same edge at the same time).
-Conflicts are stored in a constraint tree and resolved by invoking the low-level planner with the additional constraints.
+Conflicts are resolved by invoking the low-level planner with the additional constraints.
 This process is repeated until a conflict-free plan is found for all the agents.
-The key idea with CBS is splitting constraints between the agents and adding them to the problem as needed, instead of solving the problem over the joint state spaces of all agents or including all the constraints at once.
+The key idea with CBS is splitting constraints between the agents and adding them incrementally.
 This property allows for better scalability as the problem size grows with the number of conflicts and not the number of agents.
-We refer the reader to \cite{sharon2015conflict} for more details on the CBS algorithm and results.
 We borrow a similar conflict resolution mechanism from CBS with modifications to the conflict definition (defined in \ref{sec:conflict definition}) and the application of those conflicts as constraints in receding horizon planning.